 We have internal auditors (Financial, environmental, Social and Food Safety Management System) at the units.
 The auditor's task is to support the operations, including agreeing on action plans for improvements as well as explaining the requirements, performing monitoring and consultation visits and offering and executing training.
-The auditors have checklists with detailed criteria on financial management, working conditions, including child labor, on the environment and on other socio-environmental aspects.
+The auditors have checklists with detailed criteria on financial management, working conditions, including child labour, on the environment and on other socio-environmental aspects.

-The Corporate Social Responsibility (CSR) Office
+TheCorporateSocialResponsibility (CSR) Office

-In order to make sure that the same standards are followed throughout the organization, Linton Park Regional Office has a Corporate Affairs Manager.
-The Manager is responsible for calibrating socioenvironmental assessments in the region, for training and support of the auditors and units, and for conducting own compliance audits.
+In order to make sure that the same standards are followed throughout the organization, the Technical Department has Corporate Social Responsibility Manager.
+The Manager is responsible for coordinating CSR activities in regards to Economic Empowerment, Health and Wellbeing, Good Quality Education, Gender Equality Clean Water and Sanitation as well as Climate Action.